4d/docs/docs/FormEditor/objectLibrary.md

 - **.4dproject**
 - **.4dz**

-In fact, custom object libraries are standard 4D projects.
-However, only the following parts of the project are exposed as library:
+In fact, custom object libraries are regular 4D projects.
+Only the following parts of a project are exposed when it is opened as library:

 - project forms
 - first form pages